Jewish Socialists' Group

-The Jewish Socialists' Group (JSG) is a Jewish socialist collective in Britain, formed in the 1970s.
+The Jewish Socialists' Group (JSG) is a Jewish socialist collective in United Kingdom, formed in the 1970s.

 History

 JSG was founded in Manchester/Liverpool in 1974–1977 as a lobby group campaigning against the fascist National Front and for the left to relate more positively to Jewish issues.
 A London branch formed in 1977.
 They describe themselves as a political organisation campaigning for Jewish rights and the rights of all oppressed minorities in building a socialist future.

 The JSG supported the original Anti-Nazi League and was active in street-level militant anti-fascism.
 It participated in the Beyond the Fragments conference which sought to renew democratic socialism.

 In the early 1980s, it was active in campaigning for peace in Israel/Palestine.

 It developed a perspective via drawing on the tradition of the Bund, stressing Yiddishism, cultural pluralism and a commitment to the vitality of the diaspora.

 In the mid-1980s, it became associated with the Greater London Council's municipal socialism and multiculturalism, receiving funding to launch Jewish Cultural and Anti-Racist Project (JCARP).
 Additionally, it was frequently in conflict with the Jewish communal leadership and in particular, the Association of Jewish Ex-Servicemen and Women (AJEX).